Physics-Driven Local-Whole Elastic Deformation Modeling for Point Cloud Representation Learning: Method

-The framework of our proposed method is illustrated in Figure~\ref{fig2}.
-It is primarily composed of two modules: The first module is the implicit feature learning module, where the point cloud is input into an autoencoder to learn its implicit features.
+The framework of our method (Figure~\ref{fig2}) consists of two main modules.
+The first module is the implicit feature learning module, where the point cloud is input into an autoencoder to learn its implicit features.
 The implicit field represents the point cloud as a continuous surface, and by leveraging the distance function from a query point to the nearest surface, it can uniformly handle objects of arbitrary shapes, helping the network better learn the whole shape features of the object.
-The second module is the physical information awareness module, which captures the mechanical characteristics of local deformations in the point cloud to model the relationship between local features and the whole geometric shape.
-Our autoencoder-based dual-task learning framework not only provides a more comprehensive representation of geometric structures but also incorporates physical constraints, enabling more efficient learning of point cloud representations with real-world significance.
+The second module is the physical information awareness module, which captures local deformation behaviors under external forces by constructing tetrahedral meshes and introducing deformation mechanisms from elasticity theory.
+This module not only learns the physical characteristics of local responses, but also embeds local deformation features into a unified geometric representation space via a shared encoder, thereby enabling mutual enhancement between whole shape representation and local physical perception.
+The proposed dual-task self-supervised framework combines the interpretability of physics-based modeling with the strong representational capacity of data-driven methods, enabling more effective learning of the geometric representations of real-world objects.